moyuanleo/moyuanleo.github.io/_note/C、C++：从基础语法到优化策略.md

     }
 };
 ```
+### Smart-ptr
-Smart pointers are used to make sure that an object can be deleted when it is no longer used. 😍
+* Smart pointers are used to make sure that an object can be deleted when it is no longer used. 😍

-Several shared pointers can share/point to the same object.
+* Several shared pointers can share/point to the same object.

-The object is destroyed when no shared_ptr points to it.
+* The object is destroyed when no shared_ptr points to it.

 ```cpp
 std::shared_ptr<MyTime> mt1(new MyTime(10));
 std::shared_ptr<MyTime> mt2 = mt1;
 auto mt1 = std::make_shared<MyTime>(1, 70);
 ```
-### shared-ptr
+* shared-ptr

 ```cpp
 #include <iostream>